Daniel Ong: Media career

 Ong hosted the Dan and Young show on 987FM on weekdays, 5am to 10am with Mr Young (Young Leong).
 In 2004, Ong was suspended from on-air duties after making ‘lewd’ jokes that aired on Perfect 10 radio station.
-He also hosted National Day Parade 2006 and numerous other events.
+He also hosted National Day Parade 2006 and other events.

 Ong managed the station for 15 months and then stepped down due to the long working hours of juggling the morning show with managerial duties.

 In January 2010, Ong resigned his full time position from 987FM and worked as a part time position to spend time with his family.
 In September, he joined One FM 91.3.

 In 2011, Ong briefly hosted "The Wrong Way Home" on One FM 91.3.

 Business career

 In 2011, Ong and Jaime Teo started Twelve Cupcakes.
 The first outlet of Twelve Cupcakes was opened at United Square Shopping Mall, in Novena.
 In January 2017, after the divorce of Daniel Ong and Jaime Teo in late 2016, the chain was sold to Dhunseri Group, an Indian tea company, which acquired it for S$2.5 million.

 In 2015, Ong started the Rookery Group, which has three Rookery outlets at Capital Tower, Hong Leong Building and China Square.
 Due to the COVID-19 pandemic in Singapore, all three outlets closed in 2020.

 In 2015, Ong, alongside Cynthia Koh and Michelle Chong, opened Mischief, a restaurant serving American street food and alcohol, at the Esplanade Mall.
+Mischief closed in early 2024.